"Today for tomorrow" - Meeting the challenges of demographic change.

 Age-based working environment for the production of tomorrow.

 Demographic change, the aging of the population in many western industrial countries, is a challenge for BMW Motorcycle and the BMW Group as a whole, not only with regard to customers and markets, but also with regard to human resources.
 The average age of associates at the BMW Berlin Plant is 45years and a further in increase is predicted.

-Demographic change is also a challenge for BMW Motorcycle.
-The Group has launched the "Today for tomorrow" program to meet the challenges.
-Special working systems and adapted working structures are the answers to an aging work force.
-Health and prevention programs make sure that associates can be reasonably employed until they reach their retirement age.
+The BMW Group has launched the "Today for tomorrow" program to meet the challenges.
+Special working systems and adapted working structures like ergonomic workplaces or sports and relax options in close proximity to workplaces are answers to an aging work force.
+Human performance, meaning physical and mental fitness, does not necessarily lessen with age.
+It can be specifically maintained, supported and even extended.